emerald-dao/beginner-dapp-course/chapter2.0/day1/README.md

 For your quest today, you have one task:

+1. What is the difference between frontend and backend?
+Can you provide a real life example (you can't use the one in this chapter)?

+2. What is the difference between global styling and module styling?

-1. Take a screenshot of the running application and upload it to your quest submissions.
+3. Take a screenshot of the running application and upload it to your quest submissions.

+4. Upload the link to your public GitHub repository.